-17.21.
-From time to time unforeseen problems arise during examinations such as:

-- a fire alarm leading to the evacuation of the examination location, - a power failure, - a number of examination papers being defective, and - an instructor failing to arrive to administer an instructor-administered examination. - 18.22.
+- 17.21.
+From time to time unforeseen problems arise during examinations such as: - a fire alarm leading to the evacuation of the examination location, - a power failure, - a number of examination papers being defective, and - an instructor failing to arrive to administer an instructor-administered examination. - 18.22.
 When such an irregularity occurs, the Office of the Registrar decides whether or not to terminate the examination(s) and collect the papers.
 Such decisions are reported to the appropriate Associate Dean and instructor. - 19.23.
 If the University is unexpectedly closed during an examination period (e.g. inclement weather) the Office of the Registrar will re-schedule the affected examinations and communicate the new schedule to students and instructors. - 24.
 If academic dishonesty is suspected during an examination the Office of the Registrar has protocols in place for invigilators to document and/or stop the behaviour.
-The Office of Academic Integrity will be informed of all suspected cases of academic dishonesty in examinations and will proceed according to the Academic Integrity Policy.

-20:25.
-If students taking online examinations experience technical difficulties, the student must immediately report the difficulty.
-Reporting may take different forms dependent upon the online platform being used.
-Options to report difficulties may include emailing the appropriate contact (Instructor, or designate as set by the Instructor); accessing it is documented within the University's online proctoring systeThe individual, if they realize that they are experiencing difficulties can access an AI chat function (where available) within the system online platform to document any difficulties.
+The Office of Academic Integrity will be informed of all suspected cases of academic dishonesty in examinations and will proceed according to the Academic Integrity Policy. - 20.25.
+If students taking online examinations experience technical difficulties, it is documented within the University's online proctoring system.
+The individual, if they realize that they are experiencing difficulties can access an AI chat function within the system to document any difficulties.
 The report is documented as part of their exam data.